B-Line (Sydney): Spit Junction (Mosman)

 The Spit Junction citybound bus stop is located on a newly built pedestrian plaza on Clifford Street.
 This bus stop started operating concurrently with the B-Line, with the older bus stop located closer to the junction of Military Road and Spit Road being closed.
 To facilitate its construction, a disused Greater Union cinema was purchased and demolished.
 The northbound bus stop remains in the same location on Spit Road although, like all other stops, fitted with new seating and real-time passenger information displays.

 Manly Vale

 The Manly Vale bus stop is located on Condamine Street north of Kenneth Road.
 The bus stops at Manly Vale feature weather protection.
 The bus stop also features one of the six new commuter car parks which have been planned for B-Line bus stops.
 The Manly Vale B-Line commuter car park consists of a three-stories structure which has 150 spaces and incorporates around 9000 plants in a breathing green wall, helping to reduce air pollutants for nearby residents.

-Warringah Mall
+Warringah Mall (Brookvale)

 The Warringah Mall citybound bus stop is located on Pittwater Road, north of William Street.
 The northbound bus stop is located on Pittwater Road, adjacent to Westfield Warringah Mall shopping centre.
-Commuters can change here for bus services towards Chatswood, Frenchs Forest, Manly as Northern Beaches surrounds.
+Commuters can change here for bus services towards Chatswood, Frenchs Forest and Manly.
 A commuter car park is available at this stop.